Yield Optimizer Stack Adapt

 The “Hub City’s” cool autumn nights set the perfect stage for one of Lubbock’s best things to do: wine tasting.
 Savor a fine red or white on the outdoor patio of one of several top-class wineries, including Llano Estacado Winery.
 Known as the largest winery in Texas, Llano Estacado specializes in complex and earthy reds and aromatic whites best enjoyed out in the fresh air.
 Meanwhile, McPherson Cellars’ patio is an artistic oasis in the heart of Lubbock’s bustling Depot District.
 Although any time is great for a visit, you won’t want to miss out on Patio Nights.
 Sample McPherson’s world-class wines via $5 pours and savor food truck fare, live music, and a laid-back vibe every Thursday evening.

 Are you more of a craft beer enthusiast?
 Fill your pint glass with locally made brews at Two Docs Brewing.
-Boasting a hazy and a traditional American IPA, as well other year-round and seasonal beers, Two Docs has something for everyone.
+Boasting a hazy and a traditional American IPA, as well as other year-round and seasonal beers, Two Docs has something for everyone.
 Fill your glass and find a seat on the sprawling outdoor patio, where a food truck routinely sets up shop.
 Hanging out with the locals here makes for a fantastic fall evening in Lubbock.

 Discover Lubbock’s Arts Scene

 Hop on a charming trolley or stroll hand-in-hand with your date as you explore an array of stunning art during First Friday Art Trail in downtown Lubbock’s cultural district.
 Held on the first Friday of the month, rain or shine, the art trail gives you the chance to meet artists and admire hundreds of incredible pieces housed in the “Hub City’s” independent galleries.
 Satisfy your cravings at some of the finest food trucks in Lubbock, listen to live music, and enjoy the lively street-festival vibe as you wander from one gallery to the next.
+No matter when you’re here, Texas Tech University’s extraordinary public art collection of more than 100 works is a must-see.

 Hike Caprock Canyon